 How do I retrieve my loved one’s belongings?

-In the case of a death under the jurisdiction of the Coroner, amily members need to contact the Lassen County Sheriff-Coroner's Office for instructions.
+In the case of a death under the jurisdiction of the Coroner, family members need to contact the Lassen County Sheriff-Coroner's Office for instructions.

 There is a Coroner Seal on my loved one’s residence, what do I do?